Armandoh4/filmlabproductions/README.md

 * I then added onto it using chat GPT, asking it to add a timer for an autoscroll.

 * For the cards on my about us (directors), I had assistance from an online news article, however I can not find it anymore, unfortunately.

-### Reason for my commit being later in the project:
-    Initially when I started writing the code for this website, it was during the start of the course.
-During this period I had not learnt about github and was spending half my time working through the curriculum, the other half was gaining practical experience by writing unique-code on this project.
-Since I only learnt how to use Git later on in the project, I would only know how to commit my code once I reached that part in the course.